Our Research

 Ecological Metagenome-derived Reference Genomes and Traits (EMERGENT)

-The Ecological Metagenome-derived Reference Genomes and Traits (EMERGENT) synthesis project connects genomic information about the soil microbiome with the broader ecological context.
-This National Science Foundation Long Term Ecological Research synthesis working group will advance efforts to harmonize molecular information for microbial taxa and their functional traits.
-For more information see the EMERGENT GitHub project site.
+The Ecological Metagenome-derived Reference Genomes and Traits (EMERGENT) synthesis project aims to connect genomic data from soil microbiomes with broader ecological patterns and processes.
+As part of a National Science Foundation Long Term Ecological Research (LTER) synthesis working group, EMERGENT is advancing efforts to harmonize molecular data on microbial taxa with their functional traits across diverse ecosystems.
+This initiative supports the integration of metagenomic insights into ecological frameworks, enhancing our understanding of microbial roles in environmental change.
+For more information, please visit the EMERGENT GitHub project site.